Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Distribution of monogenic and non-monogenic number fields

-As is well-known, all quadratic number fields are monogenic.
+As is well-known, all quadratic number fields and cyclotomic fields are monogenic.
 For degree $n=3$, the first example of a non-monogenic number field was given by Dedekind (1878).
-For certain values $n\ge 3$, there are various results of the shape that there are infinitely many non-monogenic number fields of degree $n$.
+For every $n\ge 3$, there are infinitely many isomorphism classes of \textit{monogenic}, cf. Kedlaya (2012), and infinitely many isomorphism classes of \textit{non-monogenic} number fields of degree $n$.